 “You love flowers, Madame, so I have a bouquet for you.
 It is Le Petit Trianon” said King Louis XVI, to his wife, 19 years old.
 This lady was Marie-Antoinette, the last Queen of France.
-In the hands of the young monarch, the Petit Trianon became a double-edged sword: a jewel and a curse.
-Her most iconic legacy, which made her a household name, also hastened her descent into an eventual deathly demise.

 A historian’s view: “Marie-Antoinette was not only lampooned and demeaned in a ferocious pornographic outpouring, but she was also tried and executed… While the king’s trial remained restricted to a consideration of his political crimes” (Gary Kates)